 I finished Pinker’s The Blank Slate the other day, but I didn’t have much time to capture my reflections.
 I’m already onto my next book, Mill’s Utilitarianism, so I figured I record some thoughts before they become too distant.

-In chapter 19, Pinker summarises Eric Turkheimer’s paper Three Laws of Genetic Behaviour Genetics and What They Mean (PDF, 2000):
+In chapter 19, Pinker summarises Eric Turkheimer’s paper Three Laws of Genetic Behaviour Genetics and What They Mean (PDF, 2000, dead link):